 Many out-of-state clients panic upon discovering their bank accounts frozen due to a New York default judgment.
 Is this legal?
 The cases below, including those of New York's highest court, affirm the "Separate Entity Rule," which you will learn about below.

 Lawyers for New York judgment creditors often freeze debtor bank accounts located out of state.
-They operated under the assumption that a past case called Koehler permits seizing out-of-state assets as long as New York courts have jurisdiction over the bank.
+Some assumed Koehler v.
+Bank of Bermuda (2009) eliminated the Separate Entity Rule.
+It did not; the Court of Appeals in Motorola (2014) reaffirmed the rule for foreign branches..
 These lawyers presumed Koehler[1] overruled New York's separate entity rule, which considers bank branches as distinct institutions.
 However, a recent case indicates this assumption was incorrect.

 New York's Highest Court Reaffirms Separate Entity Rule for International Banking